MasthElectronics/STMInterfaceWithMPU6050/README.md

 using tilt and shake gestures.

 ## 🎥 YouTube
-Watch the full video here: [YouTube Link]
+Watch the full video here: [Updated Soon]